timdp/es6-promise-pool/README.md

 ## Producers

-The `promisePool` function takes a variety of `Promise`-producing objects.
-Let's first assume we have this helper function that returns a promise for the given `value` after `time` milliseconds:
+The `promisePool` function takes a `Promise`-producing function as its first argument.
+Let's first assume that we have this helper function that returns a promise for the given `value` after `time` milliseconds:

 ```js
 var delayValue = function(value, time) {